Saudi Arabia Quiz

--While the US does not rely on Saudi oil, according to Noam Chomsky “What has been central to [US] planning [concerning Middle East energy resources] is control, not access, an important distinction.
+-The US does not rely on Saudi oil.
+However according to Noam Chomsky, “What has been central to [US] planning [concerning Middle East energy resources] is control, not access, an important distinction.
 The United States followed the same policies long before it relied on a drop of Middle East oil, and would continue to do so if it relied on solar energy.
 Such control gives the United States ‘veto power’ over its industrial rivals, as explained in the early postwar period by influential planners, and reiterated…with regard to Iraq: a successful conquest of Iraq would give the United States ‘critical leverage’ over its industrial rivals, Europe and Asia, as pointed out by Zbigniew Brzezinski, an important figure in the planning community.
 Vice President Dick Cheney made the same point, describing control over petroleum supplies as ‘tools of intimidation and blackmail’—when used by others.
 He went on to urge the dictatorships of Central Asia, Washington’s models of democracy, to agree to pipeline construction that ensures that the tools remain in Washington’s hands.” http://www.monthlyreview.org/0607nc.htm

 The Allies recognized the critical importance of oil to the Nazi war machine.
 Successfully denying Germany oil during the war was crucial to victory.
 Therefore, after the war, US planners worked to ensure American control of the world’s main sources of energy.